 Leaving aside the question of what kind of wars real women like, we can only wonder what kind of "clarity" to expect.

-I close with a history lesson:
+I close with a short essay on WWI:

 What caused World War I?